StewartTrickett/Ordering-Cross-Spread-Gathers/README.md

 The Java source code contains both classes and JUnit test files (files of the form *Test.java).
 The file "read_junit_file" is a Linux script file that compiles the java files and runs a specified JUnit test.
-Instructions on how to use it is in the script file itself.
+Instructions on how to use it are in the script file itself.

 All files are copyrighted by Stewart Trickett and licensed under the MIT license.